End of Summer Nails

 You’ll want to paint the top of the sponge with one color and the bottom with the other.
 These two colors should be right up next to each other because when you stamp they’ll make a soft gradient and transition well to the next color.

 5.)
 Now that your sponge is ready you’re going to want to stamp it down on each nail and replenish the colors as needed.
 It’s not going to look perfect the first time!
-In fact, you’ll probably have some pastel looking thing after your first stamp.
+In fact, you’ll probably have some pastel-looking thing after your first stamp.
 DON’T WORRY ABOUT IT!
 The more layers you stamp on, the more vivid your colors will get.
 The thinness of the paint means the drying time will be fairly quick.
-REMEMBER, the sponges will deteriorate the longer you use them and the last thing you want is clumpy nails.
+Remember, the sponges will deteriorate the longer you use them and the last thing you want is clumpy nails.

-As you can see by these two photos, the first one on the left is really light.
+As you can see from these two photos, the first one on the left is really light.
 It took loading the sponge with paint, stamping it, and letting it try four separate times before it got the color like the nail on the right.

 This step is probably the most difficult.
 I recommend starting off with one nail, and working on it until you understand how colors blend, and how many times you can use your sponge.
 This way you don’t waste a ton of paint trying to do ALL your nails at once.
 Be patient and remember that practice makes perfect.

 6.)
-Assuming that last step went well for you and your ombre nails are now completely dry, you can start stamping.
+Assuming that the last step went well for you and your ombre nails are now completely dry, you can start stamping.
 I exclusively use MoYou London Stamps.
-I find them to be extremely well made.
+I find them to be extremely well-made.
 For the featured look, I used MoYou London’s stamping plate called Mandala 06, and O.P.I white paint.
 I also really want to say that having Moyou’s Crystal Clear Nail Stamper is incredibly helpful since it allows you to see where you’ll be stamping.
 Follow the directions for stamping and place your pattern over your ombre nails.

 7.)
 Now that your design is done, you’ll want to seal it with a clear polish.
 Be sure not to press the brush down too hard as it could smudge your stamp.